bernatesquirol/tfm-docs/timeseries.md

     return {freq.index[int(i)]:fitted[int(i)] for i in [0.0]+list(breakpoints[0])}
 ```

-Internally what the function `breakpoints`does is optimizes a piecewise linear fit, for each $i$ number of breaks, up to $n$ (maximum number of breaks), and it compares among the `i`'s which is the best optimized interval.It does this by using Bayesian Information criterion $(BIC)$. $BIC$ is a common criterion to do model selection among finite set of models.
+Internally what the function `breakpoints`does is optimizes a piecewise linear fit, for each $i$ number of breaks, up to $n$ (maximum number of breaks), and it compares among the `i`'s which is the best optimized interval.
+It does this by using Bayesian Information criterion $(BIC)$. $BIC$ is a common criterion to do model selection among finite set of models.
 It's a way to measure the maximum likelihood of a function with the minimum amount of complexity (without overfitting).
 We can see the results for this in the figure 2.

 <figure style="text-align:center">
     <img src='../tfm-plots/static/timeseries-BIC-breakpoints.png' height=350>